StarsoftAnalysis/brandysnap/UserGuide.markdown

 #### `hbest <0..59>`
 The `xbest` options can be used to tune the snapshot-matching algorithm which decides which snapshots should be deleted.
 The defaults assume that the latest snapshots within a period are the most valuable, and should be kept.
 `hbest` determines the favoured minute within an hour for an hourly specification.
-For example, to prefer snapshots created in the middle of an hours, use `hbest 30`.  (default: `59`)
+For example, to prefer hourly snapshots created in the middle of an hours, use `hbest 30`.  (default: `59`)

 #### `dbest <0..23.9>`
 Determines the favoured time within day in hours.
-For example, to prefer snapshots created at 5pm, use `dbest 17`. (default: `23.9`)
+For example, to prefer daily snapshots created at 5pm, use `dbest 17`. (default: `23.9`)

 #### `wbest <1..7>`
 Determines the favoured day within a week, with 1=Sunday, 7=Saturday.
-For example, to prefer snapshots created on Friday, use `wbest 6`. (default: `1`)
+For example, to prefer weekly snapshots created on Friday, use `wbest 6`. (default: `1`)

 #### `mbest <1..31>`
 Determines the favoured day within a month.
-For example, to prefer snapshots created at the beginning of the month, use `mbest 1`.
+For example, to prefer monthly snapshots created at the beginning of the month, use `mbest 1`.
 [This may be improved in the future to allow preferences such as 'the last Friday in the month'.
 If the value specified is greater than the number of days in a particular month, the last day of the month is used.
 To always select the last day of the month, use `mbest 31`.  (default: `31`)

 #### `ybest <1..366>`
 Determines the favoured day within a year.
-In leap years, the value `366` is changed to `365`, so `366` always means 'the last day of the year'. (default: `366`)
+In leap years, the value `366` is automatically changed to `365`, so `366` always means 'the last day of the year'.
+For example, to prefer yearly snapshots in the middle of the year, use `ybest 180`. (default: `366`)

 #### `weekstart <1..7>`
 Sets the first day of week.
 If you consider that weeks start on Monday, use `weekstart 2`.  `1`=Sunday, `7`=Saturday.  (default: `1`)